pkp/pkp-docs/translating-guide/en/customize-locale.md

 Each file in a locale folder is a collection of message keys categorized by topic, based on what feature or function they pertain to in the software application.
 For example, most message keys related to an editor’s work are in the locale/en_US/editor.po file, while message keys for the ORCID profile plugin are in the plugins/generic/orcidProfile/locale/en_US/locale.po file.

-An additional tricky thing to keep in mind is that every installation of OJS, OMP, or OPS has 2 sets of locale files – 1 in a folder called pkp-lib/locale/, which are for files that are common to all PKP software applications, and 1 in a folder called ojs/locale (or pkp/omp/locale or pkp/ops/locale), which are for files that are specific to that application.
+An additional tricky thing to keep in mind is that every installation of OJS, OMP, or OPS has 2 sets of locale files – 1 in a folder called lib/pkp/locale, which are for files that are common to all PKP software applications, and 1 in a folder called locale, which is for files that are specific to the application (OJS, OMP, or OPS).
 For example, all of the English OJS email templates are in the ojs/locale/en_us/emails.po file.
 Whereas all of the English message keys related to user accounts are in the pkp-lib/locale/en_us/user.po file.

 Finally, keep in mind that locales and message keys can change between different versions of PKP software.